bobleesj/cifkit/README.md

 ## Citation

-If you use `cifkit` in your publication, please cite
+If you use `cifkit` in your publication, please cite the following:

 ```text
 @article{Lee2024,